apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Interrupt.md

 | `ssoEnabled`               | `true/false` to indicate whether CAS should permit the authentication but not establish SSO.
 | `autoRedirect`             | `true/false` to indicate whether CAS should auto-redirect to the first provided link.
 | `autoRedirectAfterSeconds` | Indicate whether CAS should auto-redirect after the configured number of seconds.
 The default is `-1`, meaning delayed redirect functionality should not be executed.

+## Interrupt Trigger Modes

+Authentication interrupts and notifications are executed in the overall flow using one of the following strategies.
+The trigger strategy is defined globally via CAS settings.

+## After Authentication

+This is the default strategy that allows the interrupt query to execute after the primary authentication event and before the single sign-on event.
+This means an authenticated user has been identified by CAS and by extension is made available to the interrupt, and interrupt has the ability to decide whether a single sign-on session can be established for the user.

 <div class="alert alert-info"><strong>Can We SSO Into Links?</strong><p>
-The collection of <code>links</code> are just links and are not tied in any way to the CAS authentication sequence, meaning they do not activate a state, transition or view in that sequence to trigger CAS into generating tickets, executing certain actions, etc. Any link in this collection is exactly that; just a link.
+No. The collection of <code>links</code> are just links and are not tied in any way to the CAS authentication sequence, meaning they do not activate a state, transition or view in that sequence to trigger CAS into generating tickets, executing certain actions, etc. Any link in this collection is exactly that; just a link.
 If a